juliocabrera820/tmux-gleam-theme/README.md

 ## Customization

-You can customize the theme by copying `gleam-theme.tmux` to your tmux configuration directory and modifying the colors and formats to your liking.
+You can customize the theme by copying `gleam.tmux` to your tmux configuration directory and modifying the colors and formats to your liking.

 ## Key Bindings Reference